-In many EU countries and the US, a higher tax rate is applied to dividends as compared to capital gains taxes7.
-Therefore, investors in high tax brackets might require higher pre-tax risk-adjusted returns to hold stocks with higher dividend yield.
+In many EU countries and the US, a higher tax rate is applied to dividends as compared to capital gains taxes.
+Therefore, investors in high tax brackets might require higher pre-tax following the Act, dividends and capital gains were taxed at the same rate (see, Rozeff, 1982 and Casey & risk-adjusted returns to hold stocks with higher dividend yield.
 This relationship between pretax returns on stocks and dividend yields is the basis of a posited tax-effect hypothesis.